Accessing the Irish social welfare system as a returning Irish emigrant

 Can I get a social welfare payment?

-The Department of Employment Affairs and Social Protection has a range of social welfare payments that provide financial support.
+The Department of Social Protection has a range of social welfare payments that provide financial support.
 To get a social welfare payment, you must apply.
 Your first step before applying, is to find out which payment you may be entitled to.
 Payments are available for:

 How do I qualify for a social welfare payment?